int3rsys/HackTheBox-Writeups/Access/Access.md

 Searching in the internet for the name results in a server name.
 Basically, we have nothing else in the webiste.
 The source code is empty.

+First thing we do is to scan our address for open ports with nmap.
+We find that ports 23 and 21 are open.
+In addition, nmap indicates that anonymous login is enabled for the ftp server.
+So we login and wallah, there are 2 files!
+I tried to download the the second file (from Engineer folder).
+It was broken.
 Okay, so after searching on the internet, I've figured that the default download way for my ftp client ('ftp' in debian) is ASCII where is the targeted file should be downloaded as binary.
 ```ftp> lcd /root/Documents
 Local directory now /root/Documents  //Desired destination on local machine